An attempt to paint the soul

-For example, "Wounded angel", painted by the Finnish artist Hugo Simberg, speaks to us in many ways — there are as many interpretations as there are viewers.
+For example, "Wounded angel" painted by the Finnish artist Hugo Simberg, speaks to us in many ways — there are as many interpretations as there are viewers.
 Simberg himself declined to offer any deconstruction, suggesting that the viewers draw their own conclusions.
 This painting is one of the most beloved works of Finnish art and northern symbolism.

-Symbolism is always a mystery, a desire to answer eternal questions.
+Symbolism is always a mystery, a desire to answer the eternal questions.
 As Leon Trotsky said, it is "the desire to forget yourself, to be on the other side of good and evil."

-Famous paintings of symbolism
+Famous paintings of Symbolist artists

 You are an expert, if:you consider Vasnetsov’s painting "Ivan Tsarevich on the Grey Wolf" rather Art nouveau art than symbolism.
 It is ornate, decorative, but has no symbols that everyone understands.